-◉ Antibacterial and Antimicrobial: Basil is also good at killing bacteria and other microorganisms.
+◉ Antibacterial and Antimicrobial: Basil is also effective at killing bacteria and other microorganisms.
 In a 2013 study, basil essential oil was used to see how well it worked against Escherichia coli bacteria that were resistant to many drugs (E. coli).
 It killed every strain of E. coli used to test the basil essential oil.
-It was also shown to be anti-microbial, which means it can kill mold, yeast, and bacteria.
+It was also shown to be antimicrobial, which means it can kill mold, yeast, and bacteria.

 ◉ Ease inflammation and joint pain: Imagine being able to deal with stress, anxiety, and inflammation with a cup of tea made from the leaves of holy basil.
 Holy basil helps with all of these things because it is an adaptogen with anti-inflammatory and antioxidant properties.
 Even people with arthritis or fibromyalgia can benefit from it.